Courage Classic FAQs

 Q. Can I bring others along with me?

-Family and friends are invited to send you off at the starting line at Snoqualmie Ridge on Saturday and welcome you into the finish line in Skykomish on Monday to help you celebrate your amazing accomplishment.
+Family and friends are invited to send you off at the start line at Mt.
+Si High School on Saturday and welcome you into the finish line in Skykomish on Monday to help you celebrate your amazing accomplishment.
 We strongly discourage you to invite any unregistered guests to ride along with you at any time during the event.
 Through your fundraising efforts, each Courage Classic participant has earned the right to make this one of the most exciting experiences of the year, and we have designed an event that supports your efforts and not the efforts of others.
+Your family and friends may join you for the evening festivities both nights at Suncadia and Leavenworth.
+Camping is free for guests, lodging is a la carte.